ChaiyawutTar/RAG-WEB/README.md

 ## ⚙️ Configuration

-Create a `.environment.local` file with the following variables:
+Create a `.env.local` file with the following variables:

 ```env
 NEXT_PUBLIC_SOCKET_URL=your_backend_localhost